19th Luna Awards: Presenters and performers

 The ceremony was hosted by Cherie Gil, Judy Ann Santos, Marvin Agustin, and Rustom Padilla.
 The Philippine national anthem was performed by Cris Villonco while Zsa Zsa Padilla sang "Buhay Artista", the official theme song of the awards ceremony.
 Other performers include Jolina Magdangal and Gary Valenciano.
 The awards ceremony concluded with a tribute singing the theme "Handog", led by Eddie Mesa, Cherie Gil, Mark Gil at Ryan Eigenmann.

 Controversy

-On February 2001, Nestor Torre Jr. of Philippine Daily Inquirer commented on the withdrawal of the Directors Guild of the Philippines Inc. (DGIP) from Film Academy of the Philippines, two weeks after People Power II.
+In February 2001, Nestor Torre Jr. of Philippine Daily Inquirer commented on the withdrawal of the Directors Guild of the Philippines Inc. (DGIP) from Film Academy of the Philippines, two weeks after People Power II.
 Torre opined that "DGIP's withdrawal from the ranks" is a major loss and "will reflect on the academy's annual film awards."